A Brief History of my Readwise Enrichment Pipeline

 I wanted to try something new this week and give an end-of-week status report.
 No idea if this is something I’ll keep doing, but the best way to figure out if it’s useful (to me or anyone else) is to give it a try.

 The majority of this week has been spent working on the website for WizardHQ, a project that all my friends know about, but if you don’t know me personally this is the first time you’re hearing about it.
+I don’t intend to try to advertise it at this exact moment, please excuse me being vague for now.
+More to come on that in the next few weeks, but for right now it’s eating up a considerable amount of time.

 We’re a couple days over one quarter of the way into the year, so I sat down and worked on a template for planning around my yearly theme.